RonenNess/Shaku/README.md

 - Improved collision rectangle radius calculation.
 - Added collision tilemap shape.

+## 1.4.4

+- Refactored `gfx` manager to allow direct access to spriteBatch.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.